 To help you decide whether a walk trail is one that you can enjoy safely and whether it offers the experience that you're looking for we have classified many according to the Australian Walking Track Grading System.
 We have thousands of kilometres of trails and they have not yet all been classified to these standards, but they do have similar descriptive information.

-'Bush bashing' is a term sometimes used to describe bushwalking without following an established track, and it captures the damage that the activity can cause.
-By sticking to established trails, and campgrounds if your bushwalk is overnight, you can reduce your environmental impact.
+Reduce your environmental impact by sticking to established trails, and campgrounds if your bushwalk is overnight.
 You'll also be safer - you'll be less likely to get lost and if you should suffer an injury or illness, it will be easier for help to reach you.

 A number of bushwalking clubs offer a wide range of walks with experienced leaders, as well as navigation and safety training.
 Find out more from the Federation of Western Australian Bushwalkers.

 The Orienteering Association of Western Australia and the Western Australia Rogaining Association run various cross-country navigation events.
 Like all events that take place in our parks their likely impacts are assessed before they are given permission to proceed (see 'Conducting an event in a park').